Collin County Expungement of Weapons Offenses Attorneys

 What This Law Does Not Do

 It is important to note that this is not a “clear your record for free” law.
-It is only intended to clear the records of those arrested and convicted of something that is no longer a crime in Texas.
+It is only to clear the records of those arrested and convicted of something that is no longer a crime in Texas.

-- If you have been convicted of possessing any other prohibited weapon, you cannot have your conviction expunged.
+HB 1927 does not affect expunction in any case other than a UCW.
+If you got convicted of possessing any other prohibited weapon, you cannot have your conviction expunged.

 How to Get Your Record Cleared